awsp/bash-profile/elementaryos.md

 When asked to update user preferences, select "Yes".
 Select fcitx from the list, and select "OK".
 Restart your computer, and you should see an icon for fcitx in the wingpanel.

+For Japanese IME
+- Add new input method, search by `moc`

+For Chinese IME
+- ADd new input method, search by `cangjie`

 ```

 ##### Extra `fcitx-table-extra`